-'No KKK, No Fascist USA': Protesters Gather To Protest Trump Boat Parade In Pittsburgh
+'No KKK, No Fascist USA': Anti-Trump Protesters And Pro-Trump Supporters Clash On The North Shore During Ongoing Trump Boat Parade

 — Pgh Public Safety (@PghPublicSafety) July 4, 2020

-KDKA has seen that police have spaced out on the bridge and are wearing riot gear.
+KDKA saw that police have spaced out on the bridge and wore riot gear.

 Pittsburgh Police are spaced out on the Hot Metal St. Bridge.
 They have riot gear at their sides. @KDKA pic.twitter.com/Gy3yvibP14